-Even though this method doesn’t seem to be effective, you can put duct tape around the area in order to deprive it from getting exposed to sunlight and air.
+You can put duct tape around the area to deprive it of getting exposed to sunlight and air.
 Initially, you need to cut the duct tape to the desired size and paste it on the top of the wart.
-After a couple of days, once the tape naturally comes off, you could either use a washcloth or a pumice stone to remove the dead tissues.
-Once again, put duct tape and repeat the entire process for a time span of 8 weeks.
-In order to speed up the healing process, you can very well use salicylic acid.

 2. Salicylic Acid Ointment

 Soon after you have soaked the area in warm water, you must use a brush on a pumice stone to remove the dead skin.
-Afterwards, you need to apply the ointment or the gel and allow the area to dry naturally.
+Afterward, you need to apply the ointment or the gel and allow the area to dry naturally.

 3. Tea Tree Oil

 As you apply oil on the affected area with the cotton swab, you need to cover the wart for a few hours.
 At this point, you can use duct tape.

-Once you have formed a paste by mixing a little quantity of water with turmeric powder, you need to apply the paste on the wart and leave the area undisturbed for a time span of 30 minutes as well as rinse it with water.
+Once you have formed a paste by mixing a little water with turmeric powder, you need to apply the paste to the wart.
+Leave the area undisturbed for 30 minutes and rinse it with water.

 5. Nail Polish Remover